 Technical Requirement Summaries

-The FORTIFIED program offers flexibility and varying price points through a combination of three designation levels that build upon each other: Bronze, Silver and Gold.
-The following documents provide an overview of the requirements for each designation level according to the appropriate hazard.
+The FORTIFIED program offers flexibility and varying price points through a combination of three designation levels that build upon each other: FORTIFIED Roof, FORTIFIED Silver and FORTIFIED Gold.
+The following documents provide an overview of the requirements for each designation level.

 Fact Sheets, Brochures & Mailers